List of Suits characters: Robert Zane

 In the second half of season 4, Mike approaches Zane to consider hiring Louis, who had been recently fired from Pearson Specter and was having trouble finding another job in New York.
 He agrees to meet with Louis, and the two of them hit it off.
-Upon hearing about Mike's actions, Rachel tells him another reason why she did not want to work for her father: he is not the kind of person to whom you want to owe a favor.

 But when Louis tells him that he cannot bring any PS clients to Zane, he responds with indifference, making a counteroffer: Zane will offer a him a senior partnership if Louis can steal a client from Jessica by breaking the Pearson Specter partnership agreement.
 After Mike foils Louis's attempt to poach a client, Harvey goes to Zane and asks him to hire Louis anyway as a personal favor to Harvey.
 After Louis becomes a name partner, Harvey visits Zane and retracts the favor, unaware that Zane already knows that Louis was not just reinstated at the firm, but that Louis told Zane that he was also immediately made name partner, igniting Zane's suspicions about the real reason behind Louis's abrupt departure and near-immediate return.
 In light of this, Zane makes clear to Harvey that regardless of the status of Zane's offer to Louis, Harvey still owes him a favor.

 In season 5, Mike and Rachel are engaged, and Robert appears in several episodes.
 He tries to get Rachel to have Mike sign a prenuptial agreement, which Rachel does not want him to do.
 Mike tells Robert he is willing to sign it, but Rachel holds firm and refuses, nullifying it.
 In the episode 'Compensation' Mike takes on a case given to him by his friend Jimmy from Bratton Gould, a pro-bono class-action lawsuit against Kelton Insurance for the negligent deaths of 200 people.
 Jessica refuses to provide the funding necessary to support the case's inevitably long and complicated litigation and orders him to drop it.
 Mike, left without recourse, goes to Robert and asks him to take on the case.
 Robert agrees that Mike and he will co-counsel the case (to Jessica's dismay) and Robert is able to persuade one of his clients, a $20 billion hedge fund, to fund the lawsuit.
 The case is litigated over the next 2 episodes, and eventually they are able to extract a large settlement from Kelton.